rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 ![2018-07-06 4 35 27](https://user-images.githubusercontent.com/39897681/42374201-5fcad484-8152-11e8-9345-73a5ca18d3f3.png)

-### Request for Additional Personal Data (Lender)
+### Request for Additional Personal Data (Lender1)

 Let's switch accounts and this time sign up and login as a Lender.
 Be advised that you must first logout of Metamask.
 Once logged out, click on the **Create Account** menu on the top right-hand corner.
-This time, select Lender and input your User ID.
-Click the **Submit** button and confirm the transaction on Metamask.
+This time, select Lender and input your User ID. (we used "Lender1" as our user ID) Click the **Submit** button and confirm the transaction on Metamask.
 Wait for transaction confirmation, which can be checked on your brower console.
 After transaction confirmation, refresh the page to complete the sign up and login processes.

 ![2018-07-06 4 30 28](https://user-images.githubusercontent.com/39897681/42374222-797d36c4-8152-11e8-8644-5cd203990d39.png)

 Now as a Lender, click on the **Loan Requests** menu and view the details on the recently published loan request by the Borrower by clicking on the title.
 A **Request Personal Data** button will be available only to Lenders.
 Select specific data fields which are available for the requesting Borrower then click on the **Request Personal Data** button.
 Confirm the transaction on Metamask to send the data request for the selected data to the Borrower.

 ![2018-07-06 4 36 16](https://user-images.githubusercontent.com/39897681/42374239-8dc495b4-8152-11e8-8f47-cc7318eb1aba.png)

-Please note that this entire process can be repeated as another Lender.
-Multiple lenders are expected to participate in the Rayon ecosystem and as a result, Rayon borrowers will be able to receive multiple loan offers.
-Our prototype allows for the creation of multiple Borrower and Lender accounts for testing purposes.
-As such, create a new account as another Lender, click on the **Loan Requests** menu, view the loan request details of the single loan request currently published by clicking on the title and request for additional personal data of the borrower who published the loan request.
-For comparison purposes, request for different personal data fields from the earlier request already sent from the first Lender account.

 ### Mailbox